VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< tip >}}

 Current kills!
 It *technically* only takes about 100mA or so to outright kill you, and with even less you can lose muscle control and get stuck holding the thing shocking you.
 Keep in mind, 100mA is really not much!
 Your phone charger can probably put out about 20 times this....
 Sort of...
 What you should keep in mind is the resistance of the human body.
-This is massively variable (espically if your hands are wet or sweaty) but is generally so high that actually getting this much current to go *through* you is actually a bit of a challange.
-So, the take away?
+This is massively variable (especially if your hands are wet or sweaty) but is generally so high that actually getting this much current to go *through* you is actually a bit of a challenge.
+So, the takeaway?
 Keep shit dry, respect high voltages which can just arc right through the skin, and don't be dumb ass.
 Will you die using a non-current limited supply?
 Probably not.
 Should you risk it when you don't have to?
 Hell no.

 {{< /tip >}}